sanjaysp2001/online-shopping-nodejs/README.md

 This is the backend for a simple ecommerce application.
 This provides some basic functionalities like user authentication, adding products,buying products etc.

 # Usage
-1.First download or clone this repository
+1.Download or clone this repository

 2.Run ```npm install ```